The SIDS Center of New Jersey

 -

-The American Academy of Pediatrics (AAP) informs us that in the U.S. about 3,500 infants die each year from what are called sleep-related infant deaths.
-One of the most common of these sudden unexpected infant deaths is Sudden Infant Death Syndrome or SIDS.
-It is a diagnosis given when a death cannot be explained even after a thorough evaluation.
-But even though the causes may not be identified, we have learned what to do to reduce the risk of these deaths.
-And, there is an added benefit: These same recommendations also reduce the risk of other sleep-related infant deaths, such as those from ill-defined and unknown causes and accidental suffocation.
-By following these guidelines, everyone who takes care of a baby has the power to reduce the risk of these deaths.
-Share them with everyone who takes care of your baby!
+The American Academy of Pediatrics (AAP) informs us that in the United States about 3,500 infants die each year in the first 12 months of life from what are called sleep-related infant deaths.
+Among these deaths is a grouping termed Sudden Infant Death Syndrome or SIDS.
+SIDS is the leading cause of infant mortality between 1 and 4 months of age.
+It is a diagnosis given when a sudden death cannot be explained even after a thorough case investigation that includes a scene investigation, autopsy, and review of the clinical history.
+But even though the causes may not yet be identified, we have learned what can be done to reduce the risk of these deaths.
+These evidence-based recommendations are grouped together in the AAP publication, Sleep-Related Infant Deaths: Updated 2022 Recommendations for Reducing Infant Deaths in the Sleep Environment.

 -